chromium/chromium/tools/crates/create_update_cl.md

 ## Checking for new major versions

-Note that `create_update_cl.py` will only handle minor version changes (e.g.
-123.1 => 123.2, or 0.123.1 => 0.123.2).
-Major version changes (e.g. 1.0 => 2.0,
+Note that `create_update_cl.py auto` will by default only handle minor version updates (e.g.  123.1 => 123.2, or 0.123.1 => 0.123.2).
+Major version changes
-which may include breaking API changes and other breaking changes) need to be handled separately.
+(e.g. 1.0 => 2.0, which may include breaking API changes and other breaking
+changes) need to be handled separately - this section describes what to do.

+### Detecting available major version updates

-As part of the rotation, one should attempt to check for new major versions of direct Chromium dependencies (i.e. dependencies directly listed in `third_party/rust/chromium_crates_io/Cargo.toml`).
+As part of the rotation, one should attempt to check for new major versions of _direct_ Chromium dependencies (i.e. dependencies directly listed in `third_party/rust/chromium_crates_io/Cargo.toml`).
 To discover direct _and_ transitive dependencies with a new major version, you can use the command below (running it in the final update CL branch - after all the minor version